rludosanu/talkrtc-dev/readme.md

 # TalkRTC

-TalkRTC is a WebRTC POC based on Express.js, Socket.io and AngularJS supported by Docker and MySQL.
+TalkRTC is a WebRTC POC based on Express.js, Socket.io and AngularJS supported by Docker and PostgreSQL.
-It allows to create virtual one-to-one conference rooms, secured by a personal access code, where anybody can exchange instant messages or make audio and video calls.
+It allows to create virtual one-to-one conference rooms, secured by a personal access code, where anybody can exchange instant messages and audio calls.

 ## Configuration